vdlald/file-system/README.md

 [x] T-3.
 Reading files in FS
 [x] T-17.
 Delete file in FS
 [x] T-18.
 Update file in FS
+[ ] T-19.
+Refactor whole project
+[ ] P-6. update does not remove index blocks when compressing a file [ ] T-20.
+Work with different block sizes
+[ ] T-21.
+Write more tests
 [ ] P-1.
 Two files with same name problem
+[ ] P-4.
+Allocated space offset validation
+[ ] T-22.
+Write more documentation
+[ ] T-23.
+Wrap it in console app
+[ ] T-24.
+Check speed of RW-operations

 [ ] P-2.
 FS initial max size is only 2GB
-[ ] P-3.
-The initial metadata size should not be in the initial metadata size [ ] P-4.
-Allocated space offset validation
-[ ] P-5. readBlocks can not allocate more than Integer.MAX bytes
+[-] P-3.
+The initial metadata size should not be in the initial metadata size [ ] P-5. readBlocks can not allocate more than Integer.MAX bytes
-[ ] P-6. update does not remove index blocks when compressing a file

-## T-0.
-Base project template

-~~I will use Indexed Allocation as File Allocation Method~~ I decided to use a simpler way to allocate memory
+[ ] FR-1.
+Compress data
+[ ] FR-2.
+Encrypt data
+[ ] FR-3.
+Defragmentation

 # Researching

 1. https://www.geeksforgeeks.org/file-systems-in-operating-system/
 2. https://github.com/seclerp/FileFS/blob/master/docs/Architecture-overview.md
 3. https://www.geeksforgeeks.org/difference-between-internal-and-external-fragmentation/

-# Notes

-22.09.2023 09:04
-From this point on, I think I understand what the structure looks like.
-I need to refactor the code so that it will be easier to write further on